 They’re not just ideals.
 These are measurable disciplines that account leaders can – and should – be held accountable for.
 Because when account people show up in this way, they drive real outcomes.
 Not just for the agency.
 Not just for the client.
 But for the work itself.

-Last month, as part of a webinar discussion hosted by myself and an accomplished, like-minded Account Leader, we asked people across disciplines to describe what it’s like to work with a great account person:
+Last spring, I co-hosted a webinar with an accomplished, like-minded Account Leader, and as prep for that discussion, we asked people across disciplines to describe what it’s like to work with a great account person:

 “When I get to work with a great account person, I feel like I have an ally and collaborator whose perspective adds value to the creation and selling of great work.
 Wonder Twins Activate.” – Executive Creative Director